BongoHive/how-to-instructions/README.md

 # What if i face a problem?

-When you face a problem as you work on an assignment do the following
+When you face a problem as you work on any assignment, do the following

 - Create an issue on github for this assignment repository and it will be addressed by Bongohive team